javascript-tutorial/en.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

 To understand this, let's break away from development and turn our eyes into the real world.

 Usually, devices that we're using are quite complex.
-But delimiting the internal interface from the external one allows to use them without problems.
+But delimiting the internal interface from the external one allows us to use them without problems.

 ## A real-life example